Hi there,

 When we compulsively turn to our devices, social media, the internet, what are we avoiding?
 What are we escaping from?
 What is missing?
 Who is missing?
 How can we feel more connected?
 What kind of relationships can we foster for a deeper connection?
 Because the opposite of addiction is connection.

-Some books you inch through.
-Some books you devour.
-Some books consume you, chew you, and spit you out: Renewed.
+Some books you inch through, some books you devour; some books consume you, chew you, and spit you out: Renewed.
 In the Realm of Hungry Ghosts: Close Encounters with Addiction by Gabor Maté is the book that is consuming me at the moment.
 From street-dwelling drug addicts of Vancouver’s notorious Downtown Eastside to high-functioning workaholics, the continuum of addiction cuts a wide and painful swath through our culture.
-“A sense of deficient emptiness pervades our entire culture.
-The drug addict is more painfully conscious of this void than most people and has limited means of escaping it.
-The rest of us find other ways of suppressing our fears of emptiness or of distracting ourselves from it… To a lesser degree, behavioural addictions (read: Internet addiction) are also response to this terror of the void.” (pg.
-36-37) Oof…

 The Best Explanation of Addiction I’ve Ever Heard – Dr. Gabor Maté is a 10-minute summary of Dr. Maté’s exploration of addiction as a response to pain and an attempt to escape suffering.
 Worth watching.